 2. Desktop computer

-Most businesses still use a desktop computer.
+Most businesses still use desktop computers.
 Some outfit employees with laptops, but desktop reigns supreme in the business world.
 The reason is that they cost less for the computing power.

 I run my entire business on a laptop.
 I like it because I can take it everywhere I go (and I do – back and forth to my office and home).
 Any smallish biz can easily be run with a laptop.
 That said, I’m seriously considering getting a Mac desktop.
 I used to work at home but these days I pretty much only work in my office and I would like the additional computing power and larger screen.